azpz30/Covid-Data-Analysis/README.md

 1. **Data Manipulation:** I imported the Excel files into SQL Server, using them to build structured tables.
 Employing Common Table Expressions (CTEs) and temporary tables, I optimized data retrieval for further analysis.

-2. **Exploratory Analysis:** I conducted comprehensive analysis by utilizing SQL functions such as SUM, MAX, and aggregations.
+2. **Exploratory Analysis:** I conducted a comprehensive analysis by utilizing SQL functions such as SUM, MAX, and aggregations.
 Key analyses included total deaths vs. total infections on a country-wise basis, infection rates across different countries, death counts by continent, daily death counts for each country, and population vs. total vaccinations.

 3. **Visualization:** To facilitate intuitive comprehension of insights, I harnessed Tableau to create interactive and visually appealing dashboards.
 The provided Tableau dashboard serves as a culmination of my analysis, enabling users to dynamically explore the data trends, correlations, and patterns.